jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 test=#
 ```

 We are now set up for our challenge, all we need to do is write a query to update John Doe's mobile number and we are done.
-I dug into the Postgresql docs [here.][1]
+I dug into the PostgreSQL docs [here.][1]
 First things first, they have a way to select the document we want using a ->> selector.
 It looks like you need a different selector -> to select an object by name.
 But since our name field is text, we use the ->> selector.

 ```sql
 test=# select c_json from t_json where c_json->>'name' = 'John Doe';